amjith00/online-quiz-api/README.md

-# online-quiz-api
-Spring Boot REST API for online quiz management with multiple question types and automatic scoring

 # Online Quiz Application API
-A Spring Boot REST API for managing and taking online quizzes with multiple question types.
+*Spring Boot REST API for online quiz management with multiple question types and automatic scoring For managing and taking online quizzes with multiple question types.

 # Features
 * Create quizzes and add questions